AGS Blog Header

 Onboarding

-What’s Different: The Day-one Experience Drives Engagement
+What’s Different: The Day-One Experience Drives Engagement

 Companies are getting more intentional about streamlining the onboarding process, particularly in virtual work environments.
-Onboarding technologies organize the new hire process through a single automated platform.
+Onboarding technologies organize the new hire process through a single, automated platform.
 Reminders can be pushed to everyone involved, according to an established timeline.
 This process eliminates simple errors (e.g., the scheduling of online interactions before finalizing computer setup), and it ensures important activities are not overlooked (e.g., introductions to managers, coworkers and project team members).

 Takeaway: Invest in Onboarding to Cultivate Highly Engaged Employees